pedrosacramento/bezalel/README.md

 ### Patent
 A patent was filed in 2019 following the defensive publication approach.
 Both the patent and the detailed publication of the Bezalel solution have the basic goal of sharing the project while also preventing the progress of this invention from being hindered by someone with legal rights over the invention.
 We are following the defensive patent approach used by the RepRap project: https://reprap.org/wiki/RepRapGPLLicence

-### Trademarks
-LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site

 ## How to contribute